cbinding/rematch2/README.md

 Other practical (interactive) examples of usage are found in the accompanying Python notebooks.

 ## Geographical components <a class="anchor" id="geographical_components"></a>

 ### GeoNames ruler <a class="anchor" id="geonames_ruler"></a>
 The geonames_ruler component performs a lookup on place names originating from the [GeoNames](https://www.geonames.org/) dataset.
-In order to enable sufficient performance and reduce the potential for ambiguities, the component configuration accepts one or more country codes.
+In order to enable sufficient performance and reduce the potential for ambiguities, the component configuration accepts one or more ISO country codes.

 ## Vocabulary Components <a class="anchor" id="vocabulary_components"></a>